-Key Strategic Focus Annual Objectives 2016 Link to the Council Regulations setting up IMI JU & IMI2 JU 73/2008 of 557/2014 of Selected Key Performance Indicator (KPI) Method 2016 Target The December 20.12.2007 6.05.2014 2 KPI 19: Target number of average monthly visitors to the IMI2 JU website Average number of monthly unique visitors as reported by Google Analytics for the year under review KPI 19: ≥10 000 Information, communication and dissemination The Programme Office raises the awareness of IMI JU and IMI2 JU among all target groups Article 1(g) in Statutes of IMI JU Article 1(i) in Statutes of IMI2 JU KPI 20: Target to measure the performance of communication activities For KPI 20, the methodology for capturing the information and the baseline data for establishing the target will be determined in 2016 KPI 20: Baseline data will be collected in 2016 and used to determine the appropriate target Efficiency of the Programme The Programme Office meets the timeframe for Time to Grant (TTG) established by the EU for Horizon 2020 ■ N/A ■ Article 17 KPI 21: Target timeframe for TTG of 245 days Comply with the timeframe set out in the Horizon 2020 Rules for Participation (Article 20.2 in Regulation (EU) No 1290/2013) Average Time to Grant (TTG) for a two stage evaluation is defined as the time between the deadline for the submission of a Full Project Proposal and the signature of the grant agreement.
-This will be calculated annually for each grant agreement signed during the year under review KPI 21: ≤245 days Office The Programme Office achieves high levels of performance in its annual budget execution Article 1(I) in Statutes of IMI2 JU Article 1(f) in Statutes of IMI2 JU KPI 22: Annual budget execution target for commitment appropriations of running costs KPI 23: Annual budget execution target for commitment appropriations of operational costs KPI 24: Annual budget execution target for payment appropriations of operational costs Extracted from annual figures compiled for IMI JU report on the budgetary and financial management KPI 22: ≥95% KPI 23: ≥95% KPI 24: ≥95%
+Key Strategic Focus Annual Objectives Regulations setti k to the Council ons setting up IMI JU & IMI2 JU Selected Key Performance Method 2016 Target 2016 73/2008 of 20.12.2007 1 557/2014 of 6.05.2014 2 Indicator (KPI) The Programme KPI 19: Target number of average monthly visitors to the IMI2 JU website Average number of monthly unique visitors as reported by Google Analytics for the year under review KPI 19: ≥10 000 Information, communication and dissemination Office raises the awareness of IMI JU and IMI2 JU among all target groups Article 1(g) in Statutes of IMI JU Article 1(i) in Statutes of IMI2 JU KPI 20: Target to measure the performance of communication activities For KPI 20, the methodology for capturing the information and the baseline data for establishing the target will be determined in 2016 KPI 20: Baseline data will be collected in 2016 and used to determine the appropriate target Efficiency of the Programme The Programme Office meets the timeframe for Time to Grant (TTG) established by the EU for Horizon 2020 ■ N/A ■ Article 17 KPI 21: Target timeframe for TTG of 245 days Comply with the timeframe set out in the Horizon 2020 Rules for Participation (Article 20.2 in Regulation (EU) No 1290/2013) Average Time to Grant (TTG) for a two stage evaluation is defined as the time between the deadline for the submission of a Full Project Proposal and the signature of the grant agreement.
+This will be calculated annually for each grant agreement signed during the year under review KPI 21: ≤245 days Office The Programme Office achieves high levels of performance in its annual budget execution Article 1(I) in Statutes of IMI2 JU Article 1(f) in Statutes of IMI2 JU KPI 22: Annual budget execution target for commitment appropriations of running costs KPI 23: Annual budget execution target for commitment appropriations of operational costs KPI 24: Annual budget execution target for payment Extracted from annual figures compiled for IMI JU report on the budgetary and financial management KPI 22: ≥95% KPI 23: ≥95% KPI 24: ≥95%

-Strategic ocus Annual Objectives Link to the Council Regulations setting up IMI JU & IMI2 JU Selected Key Performance Method 2016 Target 2016 73/2008 of 20.12.2007 1 557/2014 of 6.05.2014 2 Indicator (KPI) The Programme Office meets the maximum time limits for expenditure operations established by the EU KPI 25: Annual Average Time to Pay (TTP) target for pre- financing payments to beneficiaries KPI 26: Annual Average TTP target for interim payments to beneficiaries Comply with time limits as established in the EU's Financial Regulation (Article 92 in Regulation (EU, EURATOM) No 966/2012) and Article 32 of the IMI Financial Rules KPI 25: ≤30 days KPI 26: ≤90 days
+Key Strategic Focus Annual Objectives 2016 Link to the Council Regulations setting up IMI JU & IMI2 JU Selected Key Performance Method 2016 Target .
+6645 73/2008 of 20.12.2007 1 557/2014 of 6.05.2014 2 Indicator (KPI) The Programme Office meets the maximum time limits for expenditure operations established by the EU KPI 25: Annual Average Time to Pay (TTP) target for pre- financing payments to beneficiaries KPI 26: Annual Average TTP target for interim payments to beneficiaries Comply with time limits as established in the EU's Financial Regulation (Article 92 in Regulation (EU, EURATOM) No 966/2012) and Article 32 of the IMI Financial Rules KPI 25: ≤30 days KPI 26: ≤90 days